wolskies/rke2-ansible/README.md

 #### Inventory

 Create the ansible inventory as you would normally do.
 The controller nodes must be in the group "servers" while the worker nodes must be in "agents".
-The playbook should be relatively insensitive top host names, but I recommend a top-level group (I use `rke2`) to kick it off.
+The playbook should be relatively insensitive to host names, but I recommend a top-level group (I use `rke2`) to kick it off.
 My typical inventory setup is:
 ```
 rke2:
     children: